Everything

 Non-places are not the opposite of places, nor do they cease to exist; rather, they challenge our ability to describe them, as they lack a clear and shared meaning.
 These spaces leave an imprint on our minds through a few key details.

 They are territories that belong to everyone and no one, filled with small, elusive stories that resist interpretation yet subtly alter our way of seeing.
-These places persist paradoxically—where nothing ever happens, anything
+These places persist paradoxically—where nothing ever happens, anything can.

 Venti!